 Out On An Island – An Untold Heritage

-We are pleased to announce that we are finally able to invite you to our first live event since the pandemic hit us!
-Out On An Island – An Untold Heritage opens the door on the Isle of Wight’s lively LGBTQ+ community.
-Visit the inspiring exhibition at Quay Arts, the Island’s leading arts venue, situated in a charming converted 19th century brewery and warehouse in June – July 2022; it toured 6 Isle of Wight Libraries and was then hosted by Carisbrooke Castle Museum for 6 month from February – July 2022.
+Out On An Island – An Untold Heritage exhibition opened the door on the Isle of Wight’s lively LGBTQ+ community.
+It was first exhibited at Quay Arts, the Island’s leading arts venue, situated in a charming converted 19th century brewery and warehouse in June – July 2022; it toured 6 Isle of Wight Libraries and was then hosted by Carisbrooke Castle Museum for 6 month from February – July 2022.

 Discover the joyful, moving and heart wrenching personal stories and memories of LGBTQ+ Islanders through oral history recordings, paired with powerful portraits by Island photographer Jon Habens.
 Listen to the teacher who worked in the times of Section 28 and learn about the Isle of Wight resident who coined the term “gender transient”.
 Hear about the Gay and Lesbian Switchboard which provided support and information to locals and visitors.
 You may be surprised to learn that there was a lively gay scene on the Isle of Wight in the 80’s and 90’s.
 Learn about key LGBTQ+ meeting places such as Bar 53, the Crab Shack and Patsy’s.